Logiqx/gps-guides/devices/motion/lcd/README.md

 | Additional Logging                                         | Sats, HDOP, sAcc                                             |
 | Approved for [GP3S](https://www.gps-speedsurfing.com/)     | [Yes](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=gpsother) |
 | Approved for [GPSTC](https://www.gpsteamchallenge.com.au/) | [Yes](https://www.gpsteamchallenge.com.au/pages/rules)       |

-### Tips

-- Be sure to update the time zone (via the settings) when clocks change.
-  - This only affects filenames and times reported by the internal webserver.
-  - Logging will always use UTC timestamps.
-- Have a look at my [WiFi tips](../wifi.md) if you can't access the built-in webserver from your phone.